retaildevcrews/ngsa/IaC/AKS/README.md

 ```

-This walkthrough will create resource groups, a Cosmos DB instance, and a Azure Kubernetes Service (AKS) cluster.
+This walkthrough will create resource groups, a Cosmos DB instance, and an Azure Kubernetes Service (AKS) cluster.

 #### Choose a unique DNS name